 The Career Opportunities Direction Exploration (CODE) is a series dedicated to connecting alumni and industry professionals with current students.
 The collaboration between the College of Information, the three COI departments, and the UNT Career Center is designed to help students explore professions in their field of study.
 Each semester will feature panelists who will focus on careers in each of our three areas of study.

-To be announced; please check back and/or email us at CI-Webadmin@unt.edu for updates.
+Zoom information coming soon; please check back and/or email us at CI-Webadmin@unt.edu for updates.

 January 29, 2020 - Day of Data Science

 - Jim Ashley, Senior Vice President of Information Services, Ben E. Keith

 - Alfred Essa, VP of Analytics and Data Science at Macmillan Learning

 - Seemit Sheth, Senior Director, Head of Data Science, Capital One Banking and Finance